|Address:||450 Bauchet St, Los Angeles, CA 90012 Map|

 Be sure to follow the rules/regulations that were described above in Section 5.
 Rules and Regulations Regarding Mail Correspondence.

-Because the Twin Towers Correctional Facility is the world’s largest jail, it offers a number of services to its inmates.
+Because the Twin Towers Correctional Facility is the world’s largest jail and the nation’s largest mental health facility, it offers a number of services to its inmates.

 In addition to providing a variety of medical and mental health services, examples of some of these “extras” include: